bel-caylor/new2/wp-content/plugins/adrotate-pro/readme.txt

 == COPYRIGHT AND TRADEMARK NOTICE ==

-Copyright 2008-2023 Arnan de Gans.
+Copyright 2008-2024 Arnan de Gans.
 All Rights Reserved.
-ADROTATE is a registered trademark of Arnan de Gans.
+ADROTATE is a trademark owned by Arnan de Gans.

 AdRotate Professional may be used as long as you own and register a valid license key.
 COPYRIGHT NOTICES AND ALL THE COMMENTS SHOULD REMAIN INTACT.